 travel using low-vision devices (if applicable).

-When the assessment is completed, it is entered into - a case note in RHW titled "O&M Assessment."
-The assessment must include at least the following information:
+When the assessment is completed, the In-house O&M instructor will enter a case note in ReHabWorks by choosing the “O&M” drop down title and typing “Assessment” in the Add to Topic line.

+The O&M assessment must include the following information:

 Customer's current level of travel